Sparse Randomized Approximation of Normal Cycles: Introduction

-In the case where shape data are available as sub-manifolds of $\R^{d}$, one can deal with the lack of parametric correspondences in a more principled manner, using techniques from geometric measure theory \cite{FidelityMetrics}.
-In particular, using the so-called currents \cite{GlaunesCurrents} and varifolds \cite{Charon} representation of shapes.
-These representations view shapes as objects that integrate differential forms on the underlying domain.
-In dimensions $d=2,3$ by choosing these differential forms to lie in a Hilbert space, these representations essentially embed the shapes into a dual space of differential forms.
-Using the dual metric on these representations allows one to compute the distance between shapes, in terms of their action of vector fields and not in terms of their parametrizations.
-The computation of the dual metric between submanifolds can be written down explicitly when the Hilbert space is a Reproducing Kernel Hilbert space, induced by a choice of positive definite kernel function $k:X\times X \longrightarrow \R$.
-One can also perform the same technique for discrete shape data in a way that is consistent as the resolution of the data tends to infinity.
-This framework has been used extensively in the LDDMM literature \cite{FidelityMetrics}, for matching shapes with diffeomorphisms, using the functional shape metrics as the discrepancy term for matching.
+In the case where shape data are available as submanifolds of $\R^{d}$, one can deal with the lack of parametric correspondences in a more principled manner, using techniques from geometric measure theory \cite{FidelityMetrics}.
+In particular, the so-called currents \cite{GlaunesCurrents} and varifolds~\cite{Charon} representations view shapes as objects that integrate a family of continuous differential forms on the underlying domain, effectively embedding the shapes into the dual space of a space of differential forms.
+By restricting to differential forms lying in a Reproducing Kernel Hilbert space (RKHS) \cite{RKHS}, one may use the dual metric on the embeddings in order to compare shapes in terms of their action on forms, independent of their parametrisations.
+The computation of the dual metric between submanifolds can be written down in closed form in terms of the positive semidefinite kernel function $k\colon\R^{d}\times \R^{d} \to \R$ associated to the RKHS.
+One may compute the RKHS embeddings and metrics between discrete shape data in a way that is consistent as the discrete shapes tend to the underlying continuous submanifold.
+This framework and the resulting shape metrics have been used extensively in the Large Deformation Diffeomorphic Metric Mapping (LDDMM) framework~\cite{FidelityMetrics} for matching shapes with diffeomorphisms.

-While currents and varifolds allow for \tit{geometric} comparison of shapes in a correspondence-less manner, these representations only take into account first order information about the geometric object they represent, such as tangential and normal direction information.
-If the structure we wish to describe have regions of high curvature, branching points or distinguished boundaries which are typically present in real-world applications, currents and varifolds metrics may not suffice in distinguishing such structures, as they are not sensitive to these properties of a shape.
-Indeed, it is observed in \cite{FidelityMetrics} that undesirable features may be generated during diffeomorphic registration, when these metrics are used as discrepancy terms for matching complex shapes with the aforementioned features.
+While currents and varifolds metrics allow for \tit{geometric} comparison of shapes in a correspondence-less manner, these representations only take into account first-order geometric information, such as tangent and normal vector directions.
+The structures typically present in real-world applications have regions of high curvature, branching points or distinguished boundaries; in such cases, currents and varifolds metrics are limited as they do not capture `higher-order' properties of the underlying submanifold.
+Indeed, undesirable features may be generated during diffeomorphic registration when these metrics are used as discrepancy terms for matching complex shapes with the aforementioned features~\cite{FidelityMetrics}.